×

 We asked people living in Brazil to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Brazil, it is important to pack appropriate clothing that can keep you cool in hot weather, such as light t-shirts and cotton shorts.
 Sun protection such as sunscreen and sunglasses are also essential if you plan on spending time in the sun.
 Additionally, it is prudent to bring some form of insect repellent, as Brazil is home to many insects.
 An umbrella, raincoat, and comfortable walking shoes will also make your travels more pleasant.
-Lastly, although Brazil offers a wide variety of restaurants serving international cuisine, it is a good idea to pack your favorite snacks and spices to remind you of home," commented one expat who made the move to Brazil.
+Lastly, although Brazil offers a wide variety of restaurants serving international cuisine, it is a good idea to pack your favorite snacks and spices to remind you of home," remarked one expat who made the move to Brazil.

 Get Quote